intel/pmem-csi/docs/install.md

 $ kubectl get nodes --show-labels
 ```

-The command output must indicate that every node with PMEM has these two labels:
+The command output must indicate that every node with PMEM has at least two labels:
 ``` console
 pmem-csi.intel.com/node=<NODE-NAME>,storage=pmem
 ```

-If **storage=pmem** is missing, label manually as described above.
-If
+**storage=pmem** is the label that has to be added manually as
+described above.
+When using NFD, the node should have the
+`feature.node.kubernetes.io/memory-nv.dax=true` label.

-**pmem-csi.intel.com/node** is missing, then double-check that the
+If **pmem-csi.intel.com/node** is missing, then double-check that the
 alpha feature gates are enabled, that the CSI driver is running on the node,
 and that the driver's log output doesn't contain errors.